MagentaManifold/little-lamb/README.md

 Roughly in descending order of priority:

-- [x] Syntax support for common encodings like booleans (done with importing) and Church numerals.
 - [ ] Syntax support for more structures, like pairs and lists
 - [x] Improve performance
 - [ ] Improve import system: nested directories, better error messages
 - [ ] Support converting results back to primitives and common combinators (not perfect right now, but basically working)
 - [ ] Better error messages
+- [ ] Support for binary operators
 - [ ] Support step by step evaluation
 - [ ] Support REPL
 - [ ] Add more examples/library functions